xyberviri/online-interiors/README.md

 # Comedy Club 🎭

-Collision fix by [Nowimps8](https://github.com/Nowimps8) can be added to the stream folder I have already added.
+Collision fix by [Nowimps8](https://github.com/Nowimps8) can be added to the stream folder I have already provided.

 Grab it from here:

  [Comedy Club Collision Fix](https://github.com/TayMcKenzieNZ/nw_comedyClub)